vegawidget/ggvega/dev/DSC-2019/dsc.md

       - ex. populations of cities bar chart
-          - In ggplot2, use forcats package to order according to population sie – cannot capture this because it happens outside the ggplot object.
+          - In ggplot2, use forcats package to order according to population size – cannot capture this because it happens outside the ggplot object.
           - Can we use (create?) a `stat_order()` to do this??